-The School of Economics takes a leading role in its contribution to community through national economy updates; research and consultancy; public policy dialogues; and public policy workshops for public and private sector executives and development dialogues.
+We take a leading role in contributing towards critical issues impacting the region through national economy updates, research and consultancy, public policy dialogues, and public policy workshops for public and private sector.

 - Achieving the status of the most influential and reputable institution for teaching and research in the areas of Economics, Population Studies and Official Statistics in the Pacific Islands.